Nazulka/Visit-Kyrgyzstan/README.md

 * [Tablet and mobile wireframes](assets/wireframes/MS2-tablet-mobile.png)

 ### Surface
-Simple white background, minimalist design, easily accessible navigation together with stunning images of destinations were selected to allow users to explore Kyrgyzstan from their computers, whether they are looking for a guide to a specific location or just browsing for the next trip inspiration.
+Simple white background, minimalist design, easily accessible navigation together with stunning images of destinations were selected to allow users to explore the destination from their computers, whether they are looking for a guide to a specific location or just browsing for the next trip inspiration.

 ## Technologies Used